Using a Fashion Mood Board to Design Your Clothing Line

 Whether you use a physical or digital mood board, your approach to creating it is what makes you a unique fashion designer.
 When you can draw inspiration from various sources and incorporate them into your design process, all you’ll need is a production house to bring your designs to life.
 That’s where TEG comes in.
 With the assortment ofcreative services we provide, you’ll have the opportunity to work with fashion industry professionals to translate your ideas into a cohesive fashion collection.

 TEG is a full-service fashion development and production house providing high-quality fabric and trim sourcing that you won’t find elsewhere.
 Our top-of-the-line sourcing managers skillfully guide you through sampling fabric swatches, negotiating minimums and prices, tracking orders, and more.

 We’ve helped over 2,000 designers bring their visions to life during the last 15+ years.
-Whether you’re an emerging or established designer, we’d love to help you, too!
+So whether you’re an emerging or established designer, we’d love to help you, too!

-For all inquiries and questions, please call or fill out the form below, and we will respond within 1-2 business days.
+Please call or fill out the form below for all inquiries and questions.
+We will respond within 1-2 business days.
 Thank you!

 Los Angeles: 800-916-0910 | San Francisco: 415-324-8779